-During a pillar monitoring program, an existing pillar has been observed during the extraction phase at a working hard rock mine, using the board and pillar mining method.
+During a pillar monitoring program, an existing pillar has been observed during the extraction phase at a working hard rock mine, using the bord-and-pillar mining method.
 This pillar had been drilled for borehole camera analysis and findings were recorded.
 These stated facture zones within the pillar side up to a depth of 0.5m from the collar of the hole.
 Fig 6 below presents the pillar on plan as well as a schematic showing the pillar dimensions.

-Fig 6 Schematics of actual pillar scanned using ground penetrating radar.
+Fig 6 Schematics of actual pillar scanned using ground penetrating radar (Dipping to the West).